Dereham: First World War

-At the outbreak of war, the 5th Battalion, Norfolk Regiment, kept their HQ in Quebec Street but were based in the Corn Hall, and used the Masonic Hall on Norwich Road as a store, with the Assembly Rooms being used for medical inspections.
+At the outbreak of war, the 5th Battalion, Norfolk Regiment, kept their HQ in Quebec Street but were based in the Corn Exchange, and used the Masonic Hall on Norwich Road as a store, with the Assembly Rooms being used for medical inspections.

 Dereham suffered damage during a Zeppelin air raid during the night of 8 September 1915.
 Damaged buildings included the headquarters of the 5th Norfolk Regiment at their premises on the corner of Church Street and Quebec Street.
 The raid also hit The White Lion public house on Church Street, seriously injuring two customers.
 The roof was destroyed and The White Lion never reopened as a public house.
 The old Vicarage was used as a Red Cross hospital.

 In December 1915, Zeppelin L14 dropped bombs between Bylaugh Park and Dereham.
 Seventy-five bombs were dropped on Dereham, with several houses destroyed and eight or nine bombs dropped onto the Red Cross hospital established in the vicarage, although these failed to detonate.
 Another bomb hit the guildhall and destroyed windows in the church.
 Four people were killed and six injured during the raid, with the coroner's report stating that the deaths were caused by bombs "unlawfully dropped from a Zeppelin aircraft."

 World War II

 Dereham was declared a Nodal Point during the Second World War and was partially fortified to slow down any German invasion of the country.
 Several defensive structures were built.
 One surviving pill box, in the railway station yard, is preserved as a memorial by the Royal British Legion; several others were built but are no longer visible.
 Additional Air Ministry sidings were laid in the town in 1943.

-A Cold War era bunker was built underground near the Guild Hall.
+A Cold War-era bunker was built underground near the Guild Hall.